 He promoted this landing page on social media and realized that there was a customer segment interested in his actual product.

-The next step was figuring out how much potential customers would be willing to pay for using it.
+The next step was figuring out how much potential customers would be willing to pay to use it.
 For this, he updated his landing page with some basic prices and saw how many people were signing up for the paid versions of the app.

 After this process, Joel decided that it was time to develop the actual product—with a simple, minimalistic feature set.
 Shortly after that, Buffer gained more users and generated revenue.